ViCap01/ViCap/README.md

 For the weak supervision with only prompts, we devise a method which use the output of the decoder to reconstruct the input of the decoder.
 As shown below, we illustrate the structure of GRU reconstruction network.
 ![Task](https://github.com/ViCap01/ViCap/blob/master/pic/GRURecon.jpg "Illustration of GRU Reconstruction Network")

 As shown below, we illustrate the structure of convolutional reconstruction network.
+And we stack three dilated convolutional layers as the reconstruction network.
+The dilated rate is respectively set to 1, 2, 2.
 ![Task](https://github.com/ViCap01/ViCap/blob/master/pic/cnnrecon.jpg "Illustration of Convolutional Reconstruction Network")